alabhyajindal/today/README.md

 # today

-today is a tool to create and manage daily notes.
+today is a tool to create daily notes.

-- Create and organise notes
+- Create daily notes
 - Customizable
 - Bring your own editor